40Digits/wordpress-starter-theme/README.md

 ## Stylesheet Declaration

-To setup the wordpress theme, make sure to add the necessary theme declarations to `_src/sass/style.scss`
+To setup the WordPress theme, make sure to add the necessary theme declarations to `_src/sass/style.scss`

 ```scss
 /*!